australia outback

 What is the weather like in Australia?

-Are you looking for the best Australian climate for your Outback experience?
-The question "What's the weather like on my Australian holiday destination?" is important, right?
+The Australian climate varies a lot depending on which state you are going to visit.
+The question "What's the weather like at my Australian holiday destination?" is important, right?

-Although Australians always hope for rain in the current drought condition, but they certainly understand that you don't want rain when you are out there :).
+Although Australians always hope for rain in drought conditions, they will certainly understand that you don't want rain when you are out there :).

-That's why I have researched information about the Australian weather for you.
+That's why I have researched information about the Australian weather and general climate facts for you.
 Because Australia is such a big country, there will be always a region with pleasant weather at any time of the year.

 • Summer is from December to February